 If you’re a new mom or dad, you probably have only one main concern—the health of your newborn.
 It’s only natural to worry.
 But, one way you can decrease any worries is to arm yourself with information.
 Learn what symptoms to be on alert for and when to get medical care.

 Get accustomed to your newborn’s usual routine.
-For example, how often does he eat and sleep?
-How many times do you usually need to change his diaper in one day?
-How does he normally respond to you?
-Your baby’s typical behavior will help you to determine if he is feeling fine or if something is wrong.
+For example, how often does your baby eat and sleep?
+How many times do you usually need to change a diaper in one day?
+How does your baby normally respond to you?
+Your baby’s typical behavior will help you to determine if your baby is feeling fine or if something is wrong.

 Also, go with your instinct.
 If you think your baby may be ill, call the doctor right away.
 It is common for parents of newborns to call the pediatrician with questions and concerns.
 So, don’t hesitate to get expert advice.